UPRI-earthquake/upri-earthquake.github.io/doc/connect-to-rshake.md

-# How to Connect to Your Raspberry Shake via SSH
+# blah blah How to Connect to Your Raspberry Shake via SSH

 Connecting to your Raspberry Shake using SSH allows you to access and manage your device remotely.
 The following is a step by step guide to setup and connect to your Raspberry Shake from Windows (using either PuTTY or Powershell), from Mac, and from Ubuntu.